 Why do companies launch an IPO?

-Companies launch IPOs to raise capital to fund growth initiatives, repay debt, and reward early investors and employees who hold stock in the company.
+Companies launch IPOs to raise capital, fund growth initiatives, repay debt, and reward early investors and employees who hold stock in the company.

 There are several types of Initial Public Offerings (IPOs), each with their own characteristics and requirements.
 Some of the most common types include:

 - Traditional IPOs: This is the most common type of IPO.
-The company hires an investment bank to underwrite the offering, and the shares are sold to institutional investors and the public.
+The company hires an investment bank to underwrite the offering.
+The shares are, then, sold to institutional investors and the public.